 Students who do not notify the institution of their intention to withdraw are considered unofficial withdrawals.
-The Return to Title IV calculation will be processed as an unofficial withdrawal using 50% of the term, with the withdrawal date being the midpoint of the semester.
+The Return to Title IV calculation will be processed As defined by the U.S. Department of Education, these students must have a Return of Title IV (R2T4) calculation performed to determine the percentage of aid earned based on the amount of time the student was enrolled at the institution.